Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects

+\textbf{Step 1 overview} $f: \mathbbm{R}^{N_c \times p} \to [0,1]^{N_c \times N_c}$ maps predetermined student characteristics $X_c$ to a $N_c \times N_c$ friendship intensity matrix of classroom $c$, $\Omega_c$. $f$ is interpreted as the friendship formation process.
+In Section \ref{sec PeerNN}, we build a neural network architecture, PeerNN, to learn $f$.
+PeerNN takes $X_c$ as input and predicts $\Omega_c$ (i.e., $f(X_c)$) as an intermediate output.
+The loss function of PeerNN is based on the match between $\Omega_c$ and ARD provided by the students from classroom $c$.

+\textbf{Step 2 overview} $\beta$ is the peer effect parameter in the regression equation we specify later in Section \ref{sec instrumental variable peer effect measurement} with the following interpretation: if a student's friends' average 6th-grade class quantile improves by 10\%, then the student's cognitive ability test score improves by $\frac{\beta}{10}$ point, holding everything else fixed.
+We will relax the homogeneous $\beta$ assumption in Section \ref{sec heterogeneity analysis}.

-As shown by Figure \ref{Overall}, we solve the class assignment optimization problem with the following three steps: (i) fitting/predicting friendship formation probability, $\Omega_c$, using $X$, (ii) measuring peer effect, $\beta$, with an instrumental variable approach, and (iii) heuristically searching a class assignment policy, $\pi$, that maximizes expression (\ref{objective function}) with genetic algorithm.
+\textbf{Step 1-3 overview} Solving (\ref{objective function}) requires nonconventional approaches for two reasons: first, $\Pi$ is discrete, making the optimization combinatorial and NP-hard; second, $\Omega_c$ is a function of \textit{both} $\pi$ and $X_s$, making it impossible to write it as function of \textit{only} $\pi$ or recast (\ref{Overall}) as a one-step feasible programming problem like in \citet{bhattacharya2009inferring,carrell2013natural}.
+As shown by Figure \ref{Overall}, we solve (\ref{objective function}) with the following three steps: (i) fitting/predicting network $\Omega_c$ with PeerNN (ii) estimating peer effect parameter $\beta$ with an instrumental variable, and (iii) heuristically searching for the optimal $\pi$, that maximizes (\ref{objective function}) with GA.